Encyclo - English definitions collated

 Johnson.

-Devon De"von noun One of a breed of hardy cattle originating in the country of Devon, England.
+Devon noun One of a breed of hardy cattle originating in the country of Devon, England.
 Those of pure blood have a deep red color.
 The small, longhorned variety, called North Devons , is distinguished by the superiority of its working oxen.

-Devonian De·vo"ni·an adjective (Geol.)
+Devonian adjective (Geol.)
 Of or pertaining to Devon or Devonshire in England; as, the Devonian rocks, period, or system.

 Devonian age (Geol.) , the age next older than the Carboniferous and later than the Silurian; -- called also the Age of fishes .
 The various strata of this age compose the Devonian formation or system , and include the old red sandstone of Great Britain.
 They contain, besides plants and numerous invertebrates, the bony portions of many large and remarkable fishes of extinct groups.
 See the Diagram under Geology .

-Devonian De·vo"ni·an noun The Devonian age or formation.
+Devonian noun The Devonian age or formation.

-Devote De·vote" transitive verb [ imperfect & past participle Devoted ; present participle & verbal noun Devoting .] [ Latin devotus , past participle of devovere ; de + vovere to vow.
+Devote transitive verb [ imperfect & past participle Devoted ; present participle & verbal noun Devoting .] [ Latin devotus , past participle of devovere ; de + vovere to vow.
 See Vow , and confer Devout , Devow .]
-1. To appropriate by vow; to set apart or dedicate by a solemn act; to consecrate; also, to consign over; to doom; to evil; to devote one to destruction; the city was devoted to the flames.

 No devoted thing that a man shall devote unto the Lord . . . shall be sold or redeemed.